Why Are People Drawn to Risk?

 For someone who is claustrophobic and/or not comfortable in water, scuba diving may be an intimidating concept.
 There is nothing so basic to our survival instinct as breathing, and the thought of being immersed in water, surrounded by it, is very frightening to more people than we suspect.
 Those who are unfamiliar with scuba regulators are unlikely to trust them implicitly, but this is what we breathe through as we dive.
 It doesn’t take long to generate trust in the regulator, but it’s a psychological barrier for some people.
 How is that best addressed?

-For someone who is interested in scuba but uncomfortable with immersion or the threat of suffocation/drowning, what overcomes a barrier like that?
-Well, initially using a regulator in the shallow end (waist or chest deep) of a swimming pool, then easing into the deeper end that still permits prompt, unhindered access to air.
+For someone who is interested in scuba but uncomfortable with immersion in water or the threat of suffocation/drowning, what overcomes a barrier like that?
+Well, initially using a regulator in the shallow end (waist or chest deep) of a swimming pool, then easing into the deeper end that still permits prompt, unhindered access to the surface air.
 It really doesn’t take long to realize the regulator will deliver air reliably.
 Good training is a fine foundation, and there are many classes available to the certified diver to continue developing skills and knowledge.
 Confidence developed through practice and experience makes a great difference.

 We use analog or computer-integrated gauges that display all the parameters we rely on – remaining air pressure in our cylinders, depth, time, a compass for direction, water temperature, etc. Underwater computers can calculate how much time we may remain at a depth and provide all other necessary information.
 Imagine taking a road trip without a fuel gauge.
 What would preoccupy your thought process?
 Lacking an indication how much fuel you have left, you’d be very concerned when your fuel would run out, so a reliable fuel gauge would relieve considerable stress.